Tetrakis(hydroxymethyl)phosphonium chloride: Application in textiles

 This reaction proceeds rapidly, forming insoluble high molecular weight polymers.
-The resulting product is applied to the fabrics in a "pad-dry process."
+The resulting product is applied to the fabrics in a "pad-dry process".
 This treated material is then treated with ammonia and ammonia hydroxide to produce fibers that are flame-retardant.

 THPC can condense with many other types of monomers in addition to urea.
-These monomers include amines, phenols, and polybasic acids and anhydrides.
+These monomers include amines, phenols and polybasic acids and anhydrides.

-Tris(hydroxymethyl)phosphine and its uses

-Tris(hydroxymethyl)phosphine, which is derived from tetrakis(hydroxymethyl)phosphonium chloride, is an intermediate in the preparation of the water-soluble ligand 1,3,5-triaza-7-phosphaadamantane (PTA).
-This conversion is achieved by treating hexamethylenetetramine with formaldehyde and tris(hydroxymethyl)phosphine.

-Tris(hydroxymethyl)phosphine can also be used to synthesize the heterocycle, N-boc-3-pyrroline by ring-closing metathesis using Grubbs' catalyst (bis(tricyclohexylphosphine)benzylidineruthenium dichloride).
-N-Boc-diallylamine is treated with Grubbs' catalyst, followed by tris(hydroxymethyl)phosphine.
-The carbon-carbon double bonds undergo ring closure, releasing ethene gas, resulting in N-boc-3-pyrroline.